gnoonandev/European-UCITS-Summit/README.md

 ### Thank You

 <ul>
-    <li> Provides confiramtion to the user that the form is complete </li>
+    <li> Provides affirmation to the user once the form is complete </li>
 </ul>

 ## Technology Used